-Ditch 14 receives the heavy phosphorous loads from Lake St. Clair and the wetlands between St. Clair and the Pelican River.
-Phosphorous concentrations in Ditch 14 from the outlet of St. Clair decreased by 27% by the time it reaches the inlet of Muskrat Lake (Figure 7.23).
-Concentrations of OP also decreased as it flows through these wetlands, by almost 6%.
-Specific conductance, a surrogate for chlorides, remains high throughout the ditch (most lakes are around 400 micro-siemens, Ditch 14 runs about 786 micro-siemens), possibly caused by residential water softeners, road salt, and fertilizer runoff.
+Ditch 14 receives the heavy Phosphorus loads from Lake St. Clair and the wetlands between St. Clair and the Pelican River.
+Phosphorus concentrations in Ditch 14 from the outlet of St. Clair increased by 37% by the time it reaches the outlet of Detroit but then decreased by 38% by the time it hit the inlet of Muskrat Lake (Figure 7.22).
+Concentrations of OP increased as it flows through these wetlands, by almost 16%.